cpske/ISP/feedback/logging-feedback.md

 title: Feedback on Logging Practice
 ---

-## DEBUG != Found a bug
+## "DEBUG" Message != "Found a bug"

 Many people wrote examples like this:
 ```
    logger.debug(f"Bug found")
 ```
-There are 2 problems here.
+2 problems with this.

-Main Problem: if your code detected a bug, you should log it at *at least* the WARNING level.
+First Problem (most important):

-* DEBUG level is the *least* severe logging level -- less important than INFO level.
-Use DEBUG to help debug an application or trace the flow of control.
+* DEBUG level is the *least* severe logging level -- it is less important than INFO level.
+So "DEBUG" messages are often not output at all.
+* Use DEBUG to help debug an application or trace the flow of control.
+* If detect a "bug", you should log it at *at least* the WARNING level.
-* If you use DEBUG level for reporting a bug, the message might not be output!
+* If you use DEBUG level to "log" bug, the message might not be output!

+Second Problem:
-Secondary Problem: "Found a bug" or "Bug found" is a uselessly vague message.
+* "Found a bug" or "Bug found" is a uselessly **vague** message.
-* Log messages should help you locate a problem, hence they should be specific and contain relavant information.
+* Log messages should help you locate a problem.
+They should be specific and contain relevant information, such as exactly what was detected.

-## Examples of Poor Messages
+## Examples of Poor Log Message Examples

 Deducted 1 point for multiple poor example messages.